sunpcaudio2note/openemrAudio2Note/readme.md

     *   In OpenEMR, navigate to `Modules -> Manage Modules` and activate the "Audio2Note" module.
     *   Go to `Modules -> Audio2Note -> Settings` to enter your license and API keys.

-## Planned Development

-*   A transcript-only function for dictation.

 ## Legal Disclaimer

 This module is a clinical documentation aid.
 By using this module, you agree to the terms and conditions outlined in our [Legal Disclaimer](docs/Legal%20Disclaimer%20for%20Audio2Note%20Module.md).